szczyglis-dev/py-gpt/docs/source/configuration.rst

 * ``Use native API function calls``: Use API function calls to run commands from plugins instead of using command prompts - Autonomous mode only, default: False

+* ``Use Responses API in Agent mode``: Use Responses API instead of ChatCompletions API in Agent (autonomous) mode.
+OpenAI models only.
+Default: False

 **Experts**

 * ``Sub-mode for experts``: Sub-mode to use in Experts mode (chat, llama_index, etc.).
 Default: chat.